 If you’ve decided on a Bouvier Des Flandres adoption, the American Bouvier Rescue League is a great place to start.

 They have information about the breed as well as Bouvier Des Flandres available for adoption.

-Bouvier Des Flandres rescue is the perfect option for families looking for an adult dog or even a Bouvier Des Flandres mix.
-Adult dogs are often already trained and are much less rambunctious than puppies!
+A Bouvier Des Flandres rescue is the perfect option for families looking for an adult dog, or even a Bouvier Des Flandres mix.
+Adult dogs have often already received training and are much less rambunctious than puppies!

 Bouvier Des Flandres Breeders

 Rather go the Bouvier Des Flandres breeder route?
 To find Bouvier Des Flandres puppies, check out the AKC Marketplace.
 You can search based on breeder distinction, whether they are of champion bloodline, and if puppies are available now or coming soon.